MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/set-authentication-identity.md

 # Local authentication, registration, and other settings

 > [!IMPORTANT]
-> We recommend you use the [Microsoft Entra B2C identity provider](azure-ad-b2c-provider.md) for authentication on your Power Pages site and [deprecate the local identity provider](migrate-identity-providers.md).
+> We recommend you use the [Azure AD B2C identity provider](azure-ad-b2c-provider.md) for authentication on your Power Pages site and [deprecate the local identity provider](migrate-identity-providers.md).

 Power Pages provides authentication functionality built on the [ASP.NET Identity](https://www.asp.net/identity) API.
 ASP.NET Identity is in turn built on the [OWIN](https://www.asp.net/aspnet/overview/owin-and-katana) framework, which is also an important component of the authentication system.
 Power Pages provides the following services: